 Sigma-based gas saturation and SATG-based gas saturation are calculated independently across target intervals.
-The parameters for calculating the gas saturation from sigma consist of sigma water and sigma gas, which are obtained from information about the gas properties, reservoir pressure and temperature, and water salinity provided by the customer.
-The sigma matrix and sigma shales are estimated based on acquired sigma data, as shown in Fig. 9.
-The Sigsolidsapp is an apparent sigma matrix that gives an estimated value of sigma matrix at 0% shales volume and sigma shales at 100% shales volume.
-According to this crossplot, the sigma matrix is 7.5, and sigma shales are 27 c.u.
-The sigma water of 24 c.u. and sigma gas of 3 c.u. were estimated from given water salinity (5 kppm NaCl) and gas properties (gas gravity, formation temperature-pressure) from the customer.
+The parameters for calculating the gas saturation from sigma consists of sigma water and sigma gas, which are obtained from information about the gas properties, reservoir pressure and temperature, and water salinity provided by customer.
+The sigma matrix and sigma shales are estimated based on acquired sigma data as shown on Figure 9.
+The Sigsolidsapp is an apparent sigma matrix which gives an estimate value of Sigma matrix at 0% shales volume, and sigma shales at 100% shales volume.
+According to this crossplot, the sigma matrix is 7.5 and sigma shales is 27 c.u.
+The sigma water of 24 c.u. and sigma gas of 3 c.u. were estimated from given water salinity (5 Kppm NaCl) and gas properties (gas gravity, formation temperature-pressure) from customer.

-Fig. 9-Sigma matrix and sigma shale determination.
+Figure 9: - Sigma matrix and sigma shale determination

-The sigma-based gas saturation is calculated based on a fan chart created by these sigma parameters.
+The sigma-based gas saturation is calculated based on a fanchart created by these sigma parameters.
 In a water zone, the crossplot between sigma intrinsic and total porosity will fall into the sigma wet line.
-However, due to the low porosity of this water zone interval (2 to 7 p.u.), the distribution of the data points is not conclusive and shows a high uncertainty (Fig. 10).
-Looking closely, when porosity is close to 6 p.u., the data become better aligned with the sigma wet line.
+However, due to the low porosity of this water zone interval (2-7 p.u.), the distribution of the data points is not conclusive, and shows a high uncertainty (Figure 10).
+Looking closely, when porosity is close to 6 p.u., the data becomes better aligned with the sigma wet-line.